thanhminhdev2000/online-learning-react/README.md

 - **Zustand**: State management
 - **Axios**: HTTP client library for backend communication

+## Usage

+For testing purposes, you can use the following accounts:

+**Admin Account**:

+- Username: admin1
+- Password: zzzxxx

+**User Account**:

+- Username: user11
+- Password: zzzxxx

 ## Contribution

 If you want to contribute to the project, please create a **Pull Request** or a new **Issue**.
 All contributions are welcome!